PoisotLab/ms_metaweb_transfer/manuscript.md

 ## Data

-We use data on the European metaweb assembled by {>>ref<<}.
+We use data on the European metaweb assembled by @Maiorano2020TetEu.
 We use the definition of the metaweb first introduced by DUNNE, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
-The metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb (POISOT BETADIV).
+The metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpe].
 This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes (MORALLES CASTILLA), it is still worthy of ecological attention.
 We induced the subgraph corresponding to all mammals by matching species names in the